Algoritmica-ai/deeploans/README.md

 ## Data Profiling Stages
 Two levels of data profiling ensure data quality and integrity before advancing data to subsequent layers:

-- Bronze-Level Profiling: Ensures basic data quality checks for raw ESMA Sec Rep data before storage in the Bronze layer.
+- *Bronze-Level Profiling*: Ensures basic data quality checks for raw ESMA Sec Rep data before storage in the Bronze layer.
 Key rules include:
    - Ensuring primary key uniqueness and completeness
    - Verifying table and column integrity (e.g., no NULL values in required fields)
    - Confirming the presence of essential columns
-- Silver-Level Profiling: Applied to Silver layer data before allowing it to be processed in the Gold layer.
+- *Silver-Level Profiling*: Applied to Silver layer data before allowing it to be processed in the Gold layer.
 These rules vary based on asset class and file type.

 ## Data Assumptions